redgeoff/spiegel/DESIGN.md

   debounce: <true|false> // Duplicate API requests as identifed by URL and params are ignored }
 ```
+Note: CouchDB can replay changes so your on_change rule must be idempotent, meaning that it can be run repeatedly or even run with an older change without causing harm.

 ## Spiegel Internal Docs